-The project analyses new forms of solidarity in transnational social movements.
-Taking as its starting point three forms of solidarity – national solidarity, Christian solidarity, and socialist solidarity – it develops the thesis that a translation of these concepts is necessary to develop new forms of social cohesion for contemporary democracies.
+Taking as its starting point three forms of solidarity – national solidarity, Christian solidarity, and socialist solidarity – the project develops the thesis that a translation of these concepts is necessary to develop new forms of social cohesion for contemporary democracies.

 Fundamental considerations on this topic and possibilities of practical applicability were published in the monograph “Solidarität als Übersetzung, Überlegungen zum Refugee Protest Camp Vienna” (transversal, 2015)